-Parents are to drop off their children at the designated area and leave the campus without delay.
+• Parents are to drop off their children at the designated area and leave the campus without delay.

-Entering and Exiting the Building During the day At the end of the day Students will bring all their Students must Students put on belongings with them to the wash or sanitize their coats and classroom.
-There are limited their hands collect their lockers available. before they belongings.
-Before removing any enter the Students sanitize clothing or items from their classroom their hands

-bags, students must sanitize • Students must before walking

-their hands for 20 seconds. wash their hands out of the door.
+Entering and Exiting the Building During the day At the end of the day Students will bring all their belongings with them to the classroom.
+There are limited lockers available.
+Before removing any clothing or items from their bags, students must sanitize their hands for 20 seconds.
+Once their hands are sanitized, they enter the classroom placing their coats on the back of their chair and their bag(s) under their table.
+Students must wash or sanitize their hands before they enter the classroom Students must wash their hands after lunch, after using the toilet, or any other time they enter the room.
+Students put on their coats and collect their belongings.
+Students sanitize their hands before walking out of the door.

-• Once their hands are after lunch, after

-sanitized, they enter the using the toilet,

-classroom placing their coats or any other

-on the back of their chair and time they enter

-their bag(s) under their the room.

-table.